"It was an excellent meeting where pioneer scientists talked and discussed new concepts and methods of promising

 For nearly two decades, WCIRDC has brought researchers, physicians, clinicians, and other healthcare professionals together for a distinctive international program that bridges the latest developments from bench-to-bedside.
 “I heard it first at the Congress” is a frequent remark from the audience.
 WCIRDC offers attendees a unique experience to interact with the distinguished global faculty for a collaborative experience that explores the newest understanding of metabolic diseases and the development of future therapeutic modalities.

 Since Dr. Gerald Reaven’s pioneering work crystallized the relationship between insulin resistance (IR), diabetes, obesity, and CVD, the Congress’ focus has expanded to cover the kidney, liver, brain, bone, cancer, and more.
-The Congress addresses dyslipidemia, atherosclerosis, hypertension, hypercoagulation, inflammation, and energy metabolism.
-It provides the newest clinical updates on pharmaceutical interventions such as incretins, SGLT2i’s, PCSK9i’s and EPA omega 3 to name a few, assessing their impact on practice.
-The goal is to understand the state-of-the-art pathophysiology new medical interventions and to develop appropriate comprehensive clinical management strategies.
+The congress addresses dyslipidemia, atherosclerosis, hypertension, hypercoagulation, inflammation, and energy metabolism.
+It provides the newest clinical updates on pharmaceutical interventions such as incretins, SGLT2i’s, PCSK9i’s, and EPA omega 3 to name a few, assessing their impact on practice.
+The goal is to understand the state-of-the-art pathophysiology, new medical interventions, and to develop appropriate comprehensive clinical management strategies.

 The Congress attracts state-of-the-art abstracts by young, up-and-coming researchers as well as recognized leaders from around the globe.
 The abstracts will be available for 90 days on the conference platform and published in Metabolism, a peer-reviewed journal, with over 40,000 unique monthly viewers worldwide, which is in the top 10% of endocrinology, diabetes, and metabolism journals.

-The program is designed to evaluate both the clinical and basic science aspects of diabetes, obesity, HTN, dyslipidemia, CHF, CVD, CKD and related cardiometabolic conditions by focusing on insulin resistance, hyperinsulinemia, fat Inflammation and energy metabolism.
+The program is designed to evaluate the clinical and basic science aspects of diabetes, obesity, HTN, dyslipidemia, CVD, HF, CKD, and related cardiometabolic conditions; focusing on basic science such as insulin resistance, hyperinsulinemia, fat, inflammation, and clinical practice; understanding cardiometabolic conditions.
 The goal is to understand the pathophysiology of each condition and develop appropriate comprehensive clinical management plans.

 Upon completion of this meeting, participants should be able to:

 Describe the relationship between diabetes, obesity, and heart failure

 Discuss the effect of lipotoxicity and the pathophysiology of CVD